 Dual in-line package switch.
-A pc module mounted switch package of dual in-line style, typically mounting from two to eight switches and used in such functions as mode assignment and address selection.
+A pc module mounted switch package of dual in-line style, typically mounting from two to eight switches and used in such functions as mode assignment and address selection.director discrete disk recorder

-director

 The person who coordinates all aspects of a live television broadcast from within the control room.